Skip to content

 Since Traefik runs with readOnlyRootFilesystem: true, the plugin files are packaged as ConfigMaps and mounted as volumes.

-5. If score >= blockThreshold (100): return 403 Forbidden
+7. Threshold Check: If cumulative score >= blockThreshold (100) → 403 Forbidden

 Scoring signals: